Orbifold Open/Closed Correspondence and Mirror Symmetry: B-model correspondence and mirror symmetry

 \subsection{Open mirror symmetry and compatibility}

 The mirror theorem of \cite{Givental98, CCK15, CCIT15} also applies to the Calabi-Yau $3$-orbifold $\cX$, which relates the ($T'$-equivariant) $J$- and $I$-functions of $\cX$ via the closed mirror map $\btau_2 = \btau_2(q)$.
-Fang-Liu and Fang-Liu-Tseng \cite{FL13, FLT12} extended such mirror symmetry to the open sector, showing that the A- and B-model disk functions can be identified via the closed mirror map and an additional \emph{open} mirror map $\sX = \sX(q,x)$.
+As conjectured by \cite{AV00} and proven by \cite{FL13, FLT12}, such mirror symmetry can be extended to the open sector in the sense that the A- and B-model disk functions can be identified via the closed mirror map and an additional \emph{open} mirror map $\sX = \sX(q,x)$.
 This gives the top arrow in Figure \ref{fig:Web}.

-\begin{theorem}[\cite{FL13, FLT12}] For all $\lambda \in G_{\tau_0}$,
+\begin{theorem}[\cite{FL13, FLT12}] For all $\tk \in \mu_{\fa\fm}$,

 under the open-closed mirror map $\btau_2 = \btau_2(q)$, $\sX = \sX(q,x)$, given in \eqref{eqn:OpenMirrorMap} below. \end{theorem}